Johnson v. Louisiana: Opinion of the court

 Additionally, the appellant also appealed against his conviction under the equal protection clause, pointing towards other capital cases and five-jury verdicts needing a unanimous verdict to convict, unlike his case.

 The court similarly reject this, with Justice Bryon White stating:

 Lastly, the appellant argued that his nighttime, warrantless arrest was unconstitutional under the Fourth Amendment to the United States Constitution, the court rejected the claim as that was not the question presented to the court.

 Concurrences

 Justice Blackmun's concurrence

 Justice Blackmun's concurrence highlights him affirming the court decision that the verdict given by the jury is valid, however, he clarifies that he is not in favor of a split-verdict system.

 Justice Powell's concurrence

 Justice Powell concurred with the majority that the less-than-unanimous ruling "undercuts the applicable standard of proof in criminal prosecutions in that State."
-He also rejected the equal protection clause argument based on the fact the state did not discriminate different tiers of defendant as the have a rational basis to do so.
+He also rejected the equal protection clause argument based on the fact the state did not discriminate different tiers of defendant as they have a rational basis to do so.

 However, justice Powell disagreed on the crux of the argument.
 He emphasized on the difference between the 6th amendment and 14th amendment right to jury trial.